On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Observational Signatures

-To analyze the observational properties of such magnetic fields, we emphasize that emission from relativistic jets is dominated by synchrotron radiation, which is produced by the magnetic-field component perpendicular to the line of sight.
+To analyze the observational properties of such magnetic fields, we emphasize that emission from relativistic jets is dominated by synchrotron radiation, which is produced by the magnetic field component perpendicular to the line of sight.
 The synchrotron emissivity therefore depends only on the projection of the magnetic field onto the sky plane.
 For unresolved or marginally resolved sources, the internal magnetic structure of the jet cannot be accessed directly and must be inferred solely from observable quantities.
-As a result, all measurable characteristics, including the total flux, polarization, and variability, depend entirely on the perpendicular magnetic-field component, whose geometry and apparent evolution are therefore the primary physical properties probed by observations (see, e.g., \cite{GS1965,RL1979}).
-For simple qualitative estimates, we therefore evaluate the observed flux using the apparent magnetic-field component perpendicular to the line of sight as:
+As a result, all measurable characteristics, including the total flux, polarization, and variability, depend entirely on the perpendicular magnetic field component, whose geometry and apparent evolution are therefore the primary physical properties probed by observations (see, e.g., \cite{GS1965,RL1979}).
+For simple qualitative estimates, we therefore evaluate the observed flux using the apparent magnetic field component perpendicular to the line of sight as: